 A modern political campaign is a strategy that includes advertisements, events, social media campaigns, and other activities conducted to gain public support.

-Modern Political Campaigns Strategies
+Modern Political Campaign Strategies

 • Identify your target audience and then tailor your message to them